 Virtual Health and Emerging Technologies Support Aging in Place

-Editor’s Note: Sg2 Director Lauren Seno and Sg2 Vice President Henry Soch contributed to this special Aging in Place edition of the Virtual Health Newsletter.
+Editor’s Note: Sg2 Alumna Lauren Seno and Sg2 Vice President Henry Soch contributed to this special Aging in Place edition of the Virtual Health Newsletter.

 As the Medicare-qualified population continues to grow steadily in the next several decades, meeting its health needs will demand innovative thinking.
 The urgency of this mandate has only accelerated as this population remains fitter and more active later in life than in previous generations.